This accessibility statement applies to UK Research and Innovation’s (UKRI) www.ukri.org website.

 How accessible this website is

-Some parts of the UKRI website are not fully accessible.
+Some parts of this website are not fully accessible.
 For example:

-- PDF documents can not be made fully accessible to all screen reader software
+- PDF documents are not fully accessible to all screen reader software

 - some older videos may not feature captions

-- many videos are embedded from YouTube and may feature labelling from YouTube itself, which could be incorrect or not sufficiently descriptive, you can visit our YouTube channel to see more of our videos
+- many videos are embedded from YouTube and may feature labelling from YouTube itself, which could be incorrect or not sufficiently descriptive

 What to do if you cannot access parts of this website

-If you need information on this website in a different format, email the Web Team: web@ukri.org
+If you need information on this website in a different format, you can request a different format.

 Reporting accessibility problems with this website

-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email the Web Team: web@ukri.org
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, let us know through our ‘request a different format’ form.

 Enforcement procedure

-If you make a complaint and you’re not happy with how we respond, you can contact the Equality Advisory and Support Service.
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service.

 Technical information about this website’s accessibility

-UKRI is committed to making the UKRI website accessible, in accordance with the public sector bodies (websites and mobile applications) (No. 2) accessibility regulations 2018.
+UKRI is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Non-accessible content